hanbyul-crew/hanbyul-crew.github.io/_posts/works/2010-12-24-works-cityinvader.markdown

 ---
 layout: post
-title:  "Break Me"
+title:  "City Invader"
-jqueryid: breakme
+season: Winter, 2012
-date:   2010-11-01
+date:   2010-12-24
-categories: works
+category: works
+subcategory: installation
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!